 A-3.8.3.1.(1) Accessible Design Standards.
-Code users who opt to apply the CSA B651 provisions listed in Table 3.8.3.1. must do so without exception: they cannot randomly select and apply a mix of provisions from the British Columbia Building Code and that standard.
+By-law users who opt to apply the CSA B651 provisions listed in Table 3.8.3.1. must do so without exception: they cannot randomly select and apply a mix of provisions from the Building By-law and that standard.